Financial-Times/origami/components/myft-concept-button/README.md

 ## React

-React users aren't expected to load the Origami JavaScript at all, and are expected instead to take care of the labels and pressed state by themselves.
+Users with a React-compatible runtime aren't expected to load the Origami JavaScript at all, and are expected instead to take care of the labels and pressed state by themselves.

 The provided `.tsx` template sets the button type to `submit`, so you can wrap a form around it and add any required business logic in the `onSubmit`.